The cohomological Hall algebra of a preprojective algebra: Introduction

 Combining Theorem~\ref{ThmIntr:Yangian} with Theorem~\ref{ThmIntr:shuffle} shows that the positive part of the Yangian $Y_{\hbar}^+(\mathfrak{g}_Q)$ embeds into the shuffle algebra $\calS\calH$.
 This can be considered as an affine analogue of \cite{Ros}, that $U_q^+(\fg_Q)$ is a subalgebra of the quantum shuffle algebra.
 Although the shuffle description for the quantum loop algebra $U_q^+(L\fg)$ has been known in various special cases (see \cite{En1} for the case when $\fg$ is of finite type which is not $G_2$, and \cite{Neg} for the case when $\fg=\widehat{\fs\fl_n}$), the proof of Theorem~\ref{ThmIntr:Yangian} uses an entirely different method.

-The geometric descriptions of the shuffle algebra and $\calP$ are essential in the establishment of this injective map.
-Another ingredient is the verification of the quadratic relation and the Serre relation in the shuffle algebra, which is established using a symmetric polynomial identity proved in Appendix~\ref{app:sym_poly}, which might be interesting on its own right.
+The proof here pins down the quadratic relation of Nakajima operators as that in the Yangian, which was previously unclear outside of simply-laced case (see \cite[\S~4, Remark]{Va00}); this is also the first proof of the Serre relation in the Yangian outside of simply-laced case, which we establish using a symmetric polynomial identity proved in Appendix~\ref{app:sym_poly}, which might be interesting on its own right.

-The shuffle description of $U_q^+(\widehat{\fg})$ was used to provide a combinatorial characterization of the dual canonical basis, and hence the shuffle formula became a basic calculation tool in $q$-characters of the KLR algebra \cite{Lec,KR}.
+The shuffle description of $U_q^+(\widehat{\fg})$ for an affine Lie algebra $\widehat{\fg}$, was used to provide a combinatorial characterization of the dual canonical basis, and hence the shuffle formula became a basic calculation tool in $q$-characters of the KLR algebra \cite{Lec,KR}.
 By analogy, we expect the shuffle description of the Yangian to lead to an analogue of the dual canonical basis in the Yangian.
 Furthermore, according to the recent progresses \cite{BHLW,SVV}, it is expected that the trace of the graded representation category of KLR algebra is isomorphic to the Yangian.
 Thus, the shuffle description of Yangian should provide a calculation tool in the study of trace decategorification of KLR algebra.